FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 - manufacturer
   - Type: string
-  - Description: name of the manufacturer of the device.
+  - Description: name of the manufacturer of the equipment.
 - equipment_type
   - Type: string
-  - Description: type given by the manufacturer of the device.
+  - Description: type given by the manufacturer of the equipment.
 - series
   - Type: string
-  - Description: the series of the device.
+  - Description: the series of the equipment.
 - on_off
   - Type: boolean
   - Description: operational mode of the flow module.
 True is on and False is off.